-Note that when integrated preprocessing is used, the output from the preprocessor is not written to any external file.
+With integrated preprocessing, the output from the preprocessor is not, by default, written to any external file.
 Instead it is passed internally to the compiler.
-If you need to preserve the result of preprocessing in a file, then you should use gnatprep to perform the desired preprocessing in stand-alone mode.
+To preserve the result of preprocessing in a file, either run gnatprep in standalone mode or else supply the -gnateG switch (described below) to the compiler.